 Civic Innovation Fellowship

-The City of Tulsa is launching its first Civic Innovation Fellowship in the Summer of 2018.
-This is a new program run by the Mayor’s Office of Performance Strategy and Innovation (OPSI).
-The fellowship will convene six innovative thinkers in the Tulsa community to deeply understand and propose solutions to longstanding or emerging civic challenges.
-The team will work on a project for six months using a blend of Human Centered Design and Lean Six Sigma approaches.
+The City of Tulsa launched the first Civic Innovation Fellowship in the Summer of 2018.
+This is a program run by the Mayor’s Office of Performance Strategy and Innovation (OPSI).
+The fellowship convenes six innovative thinkers in the Tulsa community to deeply understand and propose solutions to longstanding or emerging civic challenges.
+The team works on a project for six months using a blend of Human Centered Design and Lean Six Sigma approaches.
 If you are interested, please sign up for more information.